Panania: History

 The name Panania was on the original list of stations proposed for the Tempe-East Hills railway line in 1929.
 Prior to this, Panania was part of what was generally known as the East Hills district.
 Panania is an Aboriginal word meaning sun rising in the east and shining on the hills.
 An alternative theory is that the name may be a derivation of "Pannonia", which was an ancient province of the Roman Empire southeast of the Danube River.
 During the construction of the railway line the name Nioka was used for the station which is an Aboriginal word meaning the green hill.
 Other names suggested for suburb were Linden Park and Elmswood.

 The arrival of the railway in 1931 stimulated the development of the East Hills district.
 Prior to this, the district was rural.
 There was a soldiers' settlement at Milperra which consisted mostly of poultry and horticultural enterprises.
 The only public transportation was a bus service to Bankstown railway station on the Bankstown line from various locations throughout the district, which posed a great inconvenience to people who needed to visit the Sydney CBD for work.

 Development began apace after World War II.
 The Australian Legion of Ex-Servicemen and Women sponsored the mass production of housing at Panania beginning from 1946 with the construction of 34 houses.

 St Christopher's Catholic Church on Tower Street was originally the Panania Star cinema.
 Panania North Public School, a short two block walk on the northern side of the railway line, became a demonstration school in the late 1970s so that trainee teachers from the newly established Milperra College of Advanced Education could observe teachers at work.

 Commercial area

 Panania has a shopping area adjacent to Panania railway station.
 It runs along Weston Street, Anderson Avenue and Tower Street.
 Anderson Avenue features several local government facilities including a senior citizens centre and a public library.
 Panania Hotel is located on the northern side of Panania railway station.

 The active Business Chamber is a significant strength of Panania.

 Transport

-Panania railway station is on the Airport & South Line of the Sydney Trains network.
-Parts of Panania are serviced by buses operated by Transdev NSW, generally following the routes established by McVicar's Bus Services.
+Panania railway station is on the East Hills railway line.
+Parts of Panania are serviced by buses operated by U-Go Mobility, generally following the routes established by McVicar's Bus Services.

 The East Hills railway line, which originally terminated one stop away at East Hills divided the suburb into two distinct precincts.
 During the 1980s, the railway line was extended with a rail bridge over the Georges River to Campbelltown.